Skip to content

 });

-The SSO endpoint of IdP is specified in their metadata.
-For example:
+The IdP's SSO endpoint is declared in its metadata, for example:

 xml